Find out how to get funding for future events

 - Applications are accepted through a simple application process

 - Organisations that are successful in gaining support decide who they want to work with by using the Live Literature author database.
-Only those on the register are eligible to carry out Live Literature sessions
+Only those on the register are eligible to carry out Live Literature session

 - There are no funding streams or priorities.
 All applications will be considered